How to borrow part of a struct

 impl Config {

-// Returns a reference to just the host field
+/// Returns a reference to the host string.

 fn host(&self) -> &str {